tcncloud/protoc-gen-persist/docs/index.md

         optional google.protobuf.FieldDescriptorProto.Type proto_type= 2;
         // if proto_label is not setup we consider any option except LABAEL_REPEATED optional google.protobuf.FieldDescriptorProto.Label proto_label = 3;
-        // go type name that will be used in the method implementation required string go_type = 4;
-        // go package path
-        required string go_package = 5;
     }
     repeated TypeDescriptor types = 1;
 }